-- > Availability and Price- Plant and equipment prices have skyrocketed both due to the devaluation of Rupee and increase in the Dollar price. - > Financing/Leasing- There is no loan scheme developed for the constructors for the purchase of plant or equipment to successfully execute the projects and to build their capacity. - > Spare parts and maintenance - ➤ Operators
+- > Availability and Price- Plant and equipment prices have skyrocketed both due to increase in the Dollar price and the devaluation of Rupee. - ➤ Financing/Leasing- There is no loan scheme developed for the constructors for the purchase of plant or equipment to successfully execute the projects and to build their capacity. - > Spare parts and maintenance - ➤ Operators- Mostly OJT